-46. How does ISS assess a plan's minimum vesting requirement for EPSC purposes?
+47. How does ISS assess a plan's minimum vesting requirement for EPSC purposes?

-In order to receive EPSC points for a minimum vesting requirement, the plan should mandate a vesting period of at least one year which applies to no less than 95 percent of the shares authorized for grant.
+In order to receive EPSC points for a minimum vesting requirement, the plan should mandate a vesting period of at least one year for all equity award types issuable under the plan, which applies to no less than 95 percent of the shares authorized for grant.
 Exceptions beyond this 5 percent will prevent a company from receiving credit on this factor.
+No points are awarded if the minimum vesting requirement does not apply to all equity award types, or if the plan allows for individual award agreements or other mechanisms to reduce or eliminate the requirement.

-47. How does ISS determine the treatment of performance-based awards that may vest upon a change in control?
+48. How does ISS determine the treatment of performance-based awards that may vest upon a change in control?

-If a plan would permit accelerated vesting of performance awards upon a change in control (either automatically, at the board's discretion, or only if they are not assumed), ISS will consider whether the amount of the performance award that would be payable/vested is (a) at target level, (b) above target level, (c) based on actual performance as of the CIC date and/or pro rated based on the time elapsed in the performance period as of the CIC date, or (d) based on board discretion.
+If a plan would permit accelerated vesting of performance awards upon a change in control (either automatically, at the board's discretion, or only if they are not assumed), ISS will consider whether the amount of the performance award that would be payable/vested is (a) at target level, (b) above target level, (c) based on actual performance as of the CIC date and/or prorated based on the time elapsed in the performance period as of the CIC date, or (d) based on board discretion.

-48. How is the CEO equity award proportion that is considered "performance based" determined?
+49. How does ISS determine the proportion of CEO equity awards that is considered performance-based?